gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 An fixed number of hosts (`max_in_flight % x total`) are instructed to upgrade at the same time via `/v1/webapi/find`.
 Additional hosts are instructed to update as earlier updates complete, timeout, or fail, never exceeding `max_in_flight`.
 The group rollout is halted if timeouts or failures exceed their specified thresholds.
-Group rollouts may be retried with `tctl autoupdate run`.
+Rollouts may be retried with `tctl autoupdate run`.

 ### Scalability